Dissipative superradiant spin amplifier for enhanced quantum sensing: Discussion

 \subsection{Experimental implementations}

 The focus of this paper is not on one specific experimental platform, but is rather to illuminate the general physics of the collective spin amplification process, a mechanism relevant to many different potential systems.
 While there are many AMO platforms capable of realizing our resonant, dissipative Tavis-Cummings model, we wish to particularly highlight potential solid-state implementations based on defect spins.
-These systems have considerable promise in the context of quantum sensing, but usually suffer from the practical obstacle that the ensemble readout is far above the SQL\cite{Barry2020}.
+These systems have considerable promise in the context of quantum sensing, but usually suffer from the practical obstacle that the ensemble readout is far above the SQL \cite{Barry2020}.

 We start by noting that recent work has experimentally demonstrated superradiance effects in sensing-compatible solid-state spin ensembles \cite{Bradac2017,Angerer2018}.
-Angerer \emph{et al.}\ \cite{Angerer2018} demonstrated superradiant optical emission from $N \approx 10^{16}$ negatively charged NV centers, which were homogeneously coupled to a microwave cavity mode in the fast cavity limit, i.e.~with a decay rate $\kappa$ much larger than all other characteristic rates in the system.
+Angerer \emph{et al.}\ \cite{Angerer2018} demonstrated superradiant optical emission from $N \approx 10^{16}$ negatively charged NV centers, which were homogeneously coupled to a microwave cavity mode in the fast cavity limit, i.e., with a decay rate $\kappa$ much larger than all other characteristic rates in the system.
+Moreover, improved setups with collective cooperativities larger than unity were reported and ways to increase the collective cooperativities even more have been discussed \cite{Eisenach2021,Ebel2021}.
+The essential ingredients to observe superradiant spin amplification in large ensembles of NV defects coupled to microwave modes have thus been demonstrated experimentally.
 Instead of a microwave cavity mode, the bosonic mode $\hat{a}$ could also be implemented by a mechanical mode that is strain-coupled to defect centers \cite{Lee2017}, e.g.~employing mechanical cantilevers \cite{Meesala2016}, optomechanical crystals \cite{Cady2019}, bulk resonators \cite{MacQuarrie2015}, or surface-acoustic-wave resonators \cite{Golter2016}.
 In addition to NV centers, silicon vacancy (SiV) defect centers could be used \cite{Meesala2018,Maity2020}, which offer larger and field-tunable spin-mechanical coupling rates.
 Superradiant amplification could then pave a way to dramatically reduce the detrimental impact of detection noise and to approach SQL scaling.

-\subsection{Conclusion}
+\section{Conclusion}

 In this work, we have proposed and analyzed a simple yet powerful protocol to reduce the detrimental impact of readout noise in quantum metrology protocols.
 Unlike previous ideas for spin amplification, our protocol is effective for dissipative ensembles of standard two-level systems, and does not require a large single-spin cooperativity.
 It allows a system with a highly inefficient spin readout to ultimately reach the SQL within a factor of two.